xgdapg/wtk/README.md

 }
 ```

-## Variables
-#### ListenAddr
-App listening address. (default: "")
-#### ListenPort
-App listening port. (default: 80)
-#### RunMode
-Options: http, https, fcgi. (default: http)
-#### CookieSecret
-Secret key for secure cookie. (default: "foobar")
-Set it to a different string if you want to use secret cookie or session.
-#### SessionName
-The session id is stored in a cookie named with SessionName. (default: "XGOSESSID")
-#### SessionTTL
-The session live time in server side.
-Any operation with the session (get,set) will reset the time. (default: 900)
-#### EnableGzip
-Enable xgo to compress the response content with gzip. (default: true)
-If you are using fcgi mode behind a web server (like nginx) which is also using gzip, you may need to set EnableGzip to false.
-#### GzipMinLength
-(default: 1024)
-#### GzipTypes
-(default: text, javascript, css, xml)
-#### SslCertificate

-#### SslCertificateKey

-## Hook
-Xgo provides hook for us to control the request and response out of handler.
-For example, if we need a user authorization in each admin page, we can register a hook like this:

-	xgo.AddHandlerHook(xgo.HookAfterInit, func(c *xgo.HookHandler) {
-		if strings.HasPrefix(c.Context.Request.URL.Path, "/admin") {
-			succ := checkUser()
-			if !succ {
-				c.Context.RedirectUrl("/admin/login")
-			}
-		}
-	})

-Currently, there are only handler hooks, and the hook events are:

-	xgo.HookAfterInit
-	xgo.HookBeforeMethodGet
-	xgo.HookAfterMethodGet
-	xgo.HookBeforeMethodPost
-	xgo.HookAfterMethodPost
-	xgo.HookBeforeMethodHead
-	xgo.HookAfterMethodHead
-	xgo.HookBeforeMethodDelete
-	xgo.HookAfterMethodDelete
-	xgo.HookBeforeMethodPut
-	xgo.HookAfterMethodPut
-	xgo.HookBeforeMethodPatch
-	xgo.HookAfterMethodPatch
-	xgo.HookBeforeMethodOptions
-	xgo.HookAfterMethodOptions
-	xgo.HookBeforeRender
-	xgo.HookAfterRender
-	xgo.HookBeforeOutput
-	xgo.HookAfterOutput

-#### Session
-Sessions are stored in memory by default.
-To store them in database or other places, you need a new implementation of SessionStorageInterface and register it:

-	xgo.RegisterSessionStorage(storage SessionStorageInterface)
-Usage:

-	func (this *PageHandler) Get() {
-		this.Session.Set("name", "data")
-		val := this.Session.Get("name")
-		this.Session.Delete("name")
-	}

-#### Upload files
-In xgo, there is an easy way to upload files.

-	func (this *UploadHandler) Post() {
-		f, err := this.Context.GetUploadFile("userfile")
-		if err != nil {
-			log.Println(err)
-			this.Context.RedirectUrl("/")
-		}
-		err = f.SaveFile("upload/" + f.Filename)
-		if err != nil {
-			log.Println(err)
-			this.Context.RedirectUrl("/")
-		}
-	}
-The returned variable f has several members:
-  - f.Filename: the filename of the uploaded file.
-  - f.SaveFile(savePath): save the uploaded file to the savePath
-  - f.GetContentType(): return the Content-Type of the uploaded file, detected with request header.
-  - f.GetRawContentType(): return the Content-Type of the uploaded file, detected with http.DetectContentType().

 ## Config
 You can set the values of all the variables above in a config file.
 By default, xgo reads "app.conf" as config file in the same folder with app, and you can run your app like "./app configFilePath" to let xgo read the config file from "configFilePath".